Matteoa484/get_clean_data_project/Codebook.md

 - bandsEnergy(): energy of a frequency interval within the 64 bins of the FFT of each window.
 - angle(): angle between vectors

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle() variable: gravityMean,  tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean.
-- gravityMean
-- tBodyAccMean
-- tBodyAccJerkMean
-- tBodyGyroMean
-- tBodyGyroJerkMean

 The complete features list is saved in the *featutes.txt* file, uploaded in R as a character vector of **length 561**.
 The features data are saved in the *X_train.txt* file (~70% of total) and the *X_test.txt* file (~30% of total).
 The train dataset is a **data frame of 561 columns and 7352 rows**.
 The test dataset is a **data frame of 561 columns and 2947 rows**.

+## Subjects dataset

+List of subjects for each